-THE SUN AND THE CHILDREN
+THE SUN CHILDREN

 Once some children, at their mother’s behest, very gently approached the sun’s armpit.
 As the sun lay sleeping.
 They went to lift up the sun’s armpit.